BalaDhruv/Flutter_Redux_Gen/README.md

 ## Features

+1. Create Redux Set (folder with state, reducer, middleware and action files)
-1. Create State
+2. Create State
-2. Create Reducer
+3. Create Reducer
-3. Create Middleware
+4. Create Middleware
-4. Create Action
+5. Create Action

 ## How to Use

 - [Create State - Step by Step Youtube Video][CREATE_STATE_YOUTUBE]

 ## Features Under Development

-- Create Redux `Set`
-    - Creates a folder with action,middlware, reducer and state files.

 - Create Redux `Parent Set` (Its a Parent of all state)
     - Create a Parent Set.